Marital dissolution is difficult yet it is becoming increasingly common.

 Premarital counseling gives you the power of transparency.

-Transparency is a key component of forgiveness in a marriage.
+Transparency is a key component of a marriage.

 But, this very notion about premarital counseling is wrong.